 The requirements set out in this Schedule 10 are not exhaustive.
 The JSE will not allow the MOI to contain any provisions that are unlawful, will in any way restrict free dealings in securities (unless otherwise required by statute) or may, in the JSE’s opinion, be unreasonable.

 There must be no provision in the applicant issuer’s and/or its subsidiary company/ies’ MOI that is in conflict with any provision in the Listings Requirements or that prevents the enforcement of any provision in the Listings Requirements.
-In the event that the MOI contains such a provision, the applicant issuer must amend the MOI accordingly.
+In the event that the MOI contains such a provision, the applicant issuer must amend the MOI of the applicant issuer and/or its subsidiary company/ies accordingly.

 This does not prevent the JSE from taking action against the relevant parties in terms of Section 1 of the Listings Requirements.

 The Act provides that a company must harmonise its MOI within two years from 1 May 2011.
-An applicant issuer must, within the same period, harmonise its MOI, and those of its subsidiary companies, with the Listings Requirements.
+An applicant issuer must, within the same period, harmonise its MOI with the Listings Requirements.

 Prior to harmonisation of the MOI and as of 1 May 2011, where the Listings Requirements prescribes a requirement which is not provided for in the unharmonised MOI and the Listings Requirement states that it must be provided for in the MOI then, until the MOI is harmonised, that requirement shall apply to the applicant issuer and to its directors, notwithstanding the fact that it has not yet been provided for in the unharmonised MOI.

-Content of MOI for subsidiary companies of applicant issuers
+MOI for subsidiary companies of applicant issuers

-The following provisions must be included in the MOI of subsidiary companies of applicants:

-10.21 Provisions which apply mutatis mutandis to the subsidiary companies of applicant issuers

-(a) The following provisions apply mutatis mutandis to the subsidiary companies of applicant issuers 10.1; 10.2(a)* and (b); 10.3; 10.4; 10.5;# 10.10; 10.11; 10.12; 10.13; 10.16;@ 10.17;% 10.18; and 10.20.
+The following provisions apply to the MOI of subsidiary companies of applicant issuers:

-10.22 Audited Financials for Subsidiaries

-All subsidiaries of listed companies, save for foreign subsidiaries not registered in the Republic of South Africa, which form part of the group must be audited on an annual basis.

-10.23 Borrowing powers

-That the directors may, from time to time, at their discretion, raise or borrow or secure the payment of any sum or sums of money for the purposes of the company, provided that the total amount owing by the company in respect of monies so raised, borrowed or secured shall not exceed the amount authorised by its listed holding company.

-10.24 Quorum at general meetings

-A quorum at general/annual general meetings and at an adjourned or postponed meeting shall be at least two shareholders, present in person or represented by proxy, of whom one such shareholder shall be the representative of the holding company or, if the only shareholder of the company is its holding company, the representative of the holding company.
-In addition, the quorum requirements provided for in Section 64(1) of the Act may not be lower than 25% in respect of the meeting.
-Once a quorum has been established, all the shareholders of the quorum must be present at the meeting to hear any matter that must be considered at the meeting.
+10.21 (a)The applicant issuer must ensure that the provisions of the MOIs of its subsidiaries do not frustrate the applicant issuer in any way from compliance with its obligations in terms of the Listings Requirements.

+(b)Nothing contained in the MOI of a subsidiary of an applicant issuer shall relieve the applicant issuer from compliance with the Listings Requirements.

 The footnotes to Schedule 10 in respect of subsidiary MOIs will be deleted.